-As of August 5, 2009, total borrowings under our \$977.5 million senior secured credit facility were \$216.4 million and had a weighted average interest rate of 1.90% for the six month period ended June 30, 2009.
+As of January 11, 2010, total borrowings under our \$977.5 million senior secured credit facility were \$479.2 million and had a weighted average interest rate of 1.48%.
 Our senior secured credit facility matures in February of 2012.
-Our $8^{1}/4\%$ senior unsecured notes are due in 2016 and our $11^{1}/4\%$ senior unsecured notes are due in 2017.
-Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in our Annual Report on Form 10-K for the year ended December 31, 2008 and in our Quarterly Reports on Form 10-Q for the quarters ended March 31 and June 30, 2009 incorporated by reference into this prospectus supplement.
+Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in our Current Report on Form 8-K dated December 1, 2009 and in our Quarterly Reports on Form 10-Q for the quarters ended March 31, June 30 and September 30, 2009 incorporated by reference into this prospectus supplement.

-Affiliates of certain underwriters are lenders under our senior secured credit facility, and accordingly, will receive a substantial portion of the proceeds from this offering pursuant to the repayment of borrowings under such facility.
+Affiliates of certain underwriters are lenders under our senior secured credit facility, and as such, may receive a substantial portion of the proceeds from this offering pursuant to the repayment of borrowings under such facility.
 Please read "Underwriting."